Meet the Iron Courts Team

 Director of Performance Training and iron prep academy

 Chuck Howard, with 37 years of experience, has been a dedicated trainer for numerous athletes in the field of strength and conditioning.
-He obtained his Exercise Science degree from IU in 1986.
 In August 2009, he joined GCU and eventually became the Head Strength and Conditioning Coach for all 22 teams.
 Chuck then established the Champions Training Center, where he motivated individuals of all ages to enhance their health and athletic performance through dedicated training in a Christian environment.

 Chuck has trained numerous athletes, including high school and college All-Americans and Professional Athletes.
-Notable individuals include: Kayla Petersen (WNBA), Dalen Terry (Bulls), Ochi Abaji (Jazz), Jericho Sims (Knicks), David Roddy (Grizzlies), Dillon Brooks (Rockets), Markus Howard (Marquette and Big East All Time Leading Scorer), Jordan Howard (University of Arkansas All Time Leading Scorer) and Koa Peat #4 Ranked High School Basketball player.
+Notable individuals include: Kayla Petersen (WNBA), Dalen Terry (Bulls), Ochi Abaji (Jazz), Jericho Sims (Knicks), David Roddy (Grizzlies), Dillon Brooks (Rockets), Markus Howard (Big East All Time Leading Scorer), Jordan Howard (Arkansas All Time Leading Scorer) and Koa Peat #4 Ranked High School Basketball player.
 Football players include Josh McCown (Jets), LeGarrette Blount (Eagles), DeeJay Dallas (Seahawks), and Rashaad White (Bucs).

-Chuck holds Philippians 4:13 as his most cherished Bible verse, which states, “I am able to do all things through Him who strengthens me.”
-He firmly believes that regardless of one’s current health condition, if they genuinely desire to honor God, they will prioritize taking care of their body as a way of honoring their temple.
+Chuck holds Philippians 4:13 as his most cherished Bible verse.
+He also firmly believes that regardless of one’s current health condition, if they genuinely desire to honor God, they will prioritize taking care of their body as a way of honoring their temple.

 Craig Brackins